Bells Beach Classic – A Tradition

 31 March 2021 @ 8:00 am – 10 April 2021 @ 5:30 pm

 Bells is the second stop of the Australian leg on the Men’s Championship Tour 2021.
-Formerly known as the Bells Beach Classic, the Rip Curl Pro Bells Beach, Australia is the oldest contest on the schedule.
+Formerly known as the Bells Beach Classic, Australia is the oldest contest on the schedule.
 In fact, it’s the longest-running pro event in the world.

 Founded in 1973, they’ve been crowning champions at Bells for over 40 years.
 Every morning starts with AC/DC’s “Hells Bells” blaring over the sound system calling the competitors and spectators to the beach.
 The weather and ocean conditions can be temperamental, ranging from idyllic, six-foot bombs on the West Bowl to serious victory-at-sea storms.